 Severe Macaw, aka Chestnut-Fronted Macaw (Ara Severa)

-Adopting a severe macaw when it’s young means it’s more likely to develop a strong bond with you and provide endless entertainment, but never expect them to be cuddly.
+Adopting a severe macaw when it’s young means it’s more likely to develop a strong bond with you and provide endless entertainment.

 This parrot is typically averse to being touched, preferring to show affection from a distance.